pbalduino/menios/docs/architecture/syscall_abi.md

 ### IPC status

 Beyond shared memory the kernel does not yet expose sockets, message queues, or other IPC surfaces.
-Future milestones (see issues #105–#107 and #221) will extend the ABI; for now userland should rely on pipes, signals, shared memory, and the supervision helpers documented above.
+Future milestones (issues #105–#107) will extend the ABI;
+for now userland should rely on pipes, signals, shared memory, and the supervision helpers documented above.

 ## Example: making a six-argument call